Chinese Nanchang Q-5 / A-5 in 1/72 scale: building the Trumpeter kit

 I opted to make a North Korean Q-5 designated probably A-5.
 No photos could be found after a thorough search but some drawings from a Chinese source were found and these suggest the aircraft to have a dull metal overall scheme.
-Apparently some 50 aircraft were delivered in the 1970s.
+Apparently some 40 to 50 aircraft were delivered in the 1970s.

 A search on Google Maps for A-5 on North Korean air bases had no result suggesting they are no longer operational.
-But a small image may reveal a single aircraft with its pointy nose (seen in the lower left corner "stored" near some trees) at Kwail :
+But a small image may reveal a single aircraft with its pointy nose (seen in the lower left corner "stored" near some trees) at Kwail base :

 For the overall metal Revell Aqua 99 aluminium was airbrushed.
 The decals were sourced from other kits, the North Korea roundels came from an Eduard MiG-15 kit.